guywilson/Calc/README.md

 Building Calc
 -------------
 Calc now has a dependency on CLN (Class Library for Numbers) http://www.ginac.de/CLN to allow arbitary precision decimal numbers.
-I have provided makefiles for both Windows (NOT CURRENTLY WORKING UNTIL I GET CLN COMPILED ON WINDOWS) (compiled using MS Visual Studio C++ 2015 Community Edition and tested on Windows 10), Unix (compiled using gcc and tested on Ubuntu 16.04 64-bit) and Mac OSX (compiled using gcc and tested on Mac OSX Sierra).
+To compile CLN on Windows, use gcc on cygwin.
+I have provided makefiles for Windows (must be compiled using gcc under cygwin, tested on Windows 10), Unix (compiled using gcc and tested on Ubuntu 16.04 64-bit) and Mac OSX (compiled using gcc and tested on Mac OSX Sierra).

 Using Calc
 ----------